 When we booked our trip to Kraków, we were unsure about visiting the Auschwitz camps.
 We toyed with the idea for several days.
 We wanted to go, we obviously knew about the history and everything that happened there.
 Would it be disrespectful?
 We didn’t want to be ‘tourists’ in a place like this.

-We did eventually make the choice to visit, and we are so glad we did.
-It was a tremendously moving experience and one we feel everyone should do at some stage while visiting Kraków.
+We did eventually decide to visit, and we are so glad we did.
+It was a moving experience, and one we feel everyone should do at some stage while visiting Kraków.

-After our trip to Auschwitz, we would go to the Salt Mines of Wieliczka.
+After our trip to Auschwitz, we would go to the Salt Mines.
 We arrived at the mines a short drive later.
 The tour organiser gave the group an hour for lunch.
-We were all led to a restaurant just over the road from the mine and we were told a time to regroup for our tickets.
+We were all led to a restaurant just over the road from the mine, and we were told a time to regroup for our tickets.
 The entire group then disappeared into the restaurant.
 Not me and Vicky though, we like to do our own thing, and eating with the group wasn’t really our cup of tea.

 There are underground brine lakes, cart tracks, chapels and, of course, what everyone comes to see, its famous statues and carvings all made of salt.
-Carved by miners through the years.
-Some carved directly into the walls and floors, others made from huge salt blocks.
+Carved by miners over the years.
+Miners carved some directly into the walls and floors and created others from huge salt blocks.

 The mine was in operation until 1996 and is another one of UNESCO’s World Heritage Sites.
 The mine reaches down to 327 meters and has hundreds of kilometers of chambers and passageways.